rowangithub/DOrder/README.md

 DOrder assumes test inputs to _prog_ are provided in a file <em>prog_harness</em>.
 These test inputs can be generated from automated tools like _quickcheck_.
 In fact, all test inputs from _harness_ files are in _quickcheck_ style.
+They are all very simple.
+If the programmer would like to synthesize specification for some new data structure, she need to create a new _harness_ file for the data structure.
+She can simply reuse many existing tests in the repository.

 For example, consider the _heapsort_ program under ./test/reachability.
 <em>heapsort_harness</em> contains the following code: